 Lawsuits allege that Ranitidine can break down to form a carcinogen known as N-Nitrosodimethylamine (NDMA).
-This can cause cancer of the bladder, kidney, colon, and stomach.
+This may cause cancer of the bladder, kidney, colon, and stomach, among other places.

 On April 1, 2020, the U.S. Food and Drug Administration, or FDA, requested that all Zantac products be removed from the market.

 Zantac has been sold in the US for over 30 years.

 Barbara Capasso and John Ray of Mass Tort Nexus provide us with insights and the science behind the Zantac lawsuit, the drugs possible relation to a cancer diagnosis, and the litigation that is happening now.

 Being an attorney, I know that the law can get confusing.